 Otto and Leni thought they were safe: They escaped - barely - from war-torn Europe and are living as refugees in England.
 But now the Crown has recruited them: Great Britain wants them to go back to Germany.
 As spies!

 Dropped behind enemy lines, Otto and Leni embark on a top-secret operation.
 Code name: Wolfsangel.
 Their mission?
 Capture the one person who can defeat the ultimate evil of Nazism.
 Will Hitler's final legacy lie in their hands?

 Publisher: Chicken House/Scholastic

-Besides the themes of spies, World War II and courage, the book also touches upon identity, consequence of personal actions and some violence and death.
-In Hitler's Secret we know that both Otto and Leni have suffered personal loss from the war, but the author has given the story a creative and thoughtful twist.
-What if you you were given the power to take revenge against those who have hurt you?
+Besides the themes of spies, World War II, and courage, the book also touches upon identity, the consequence of personal actions and some violence and death.
+In Hitler's Secret, we know that both Otto and Leni have suffered personal loss from the war, but the author has given the story a creative and thoughtful twist.
+What if you were given the power to take revenge against those who have hurt you?
 Would you be able to, and at what cost?
 Those are the questions Otto and Leni will have to face before the story is done.
 The author also included plenty of interesting details for that time period that I think young adults are going to love and be fascinated by.
-At the back of the book there is a nice Historical Note section for readers to help separate fact from fiction.
+At the back of the book, there is a nice Historical Note section for readers to help separate fact from fiction.

 Young adults readers looking for action, and over-the-top adventure with lots of spy thrills within a unique World War II setting.